-We don't make complacent decisions when it comes to our materials.
-In fact, we search far and wide for the right materials that are both aesthetically pleasing, high quality, and gentle on the earth.
-We only work with a selective variety of fabrics, trims and packaging materials to ensure the durability, quality and sustainability of our final products.
+We don't make complacent decisions when it comes to materials.
+In fact, we search far and wide for the right materials that are beautiful, high-quality, and gentle on the earth.
+We only work with a select range of fabrics, trims and packaging materials to ensure the durability, quality and sustainability of our final products.

 Conventional cotton is a dirty and thirsty crop.
 Cotton cultivation takes up 2.5% of the world’s arable land, but accounts for 16% of all insecticides used.
 Up to 4,300 tons of water are used to produce 1 kilogram of cotton fibers.
 Cotton farmers are also exposed to significant health threats due to high chemical inputs on the cotton farms.